-The 50 MW Lakeswind wind farm is comprised of 32, 1.5 MW GE wind turbines and is located in Rollag, Minnesota.
+The 50 MW Lakeswind wind facility consists of 32 1.5 MW GE wind turbines and is located in Rollag, Minnesota.
 It began commercial operations in 2014.
-The Company owns the economic interest in this facility through its ownership of the Lakeswind Preferred Shares.
-Generation from this facility is sold under a PPA with an investment grade counterparty which terminates in 2034.
-The Lakeswind wind farm is managed by TransAlta under the terms of the Management and Operational Services Agreement.
-See "General Development of the Business - 2018 - Acquisition of Three Renewable Assets".
+The Company owns the economic interest in this facility through its ownership of Lakeswind Tracking Preferred Shares.
+Generation from this facility is sold under a PPA with an investment-grade counterparty that terminates in 2034.